Morphological Parameters and Associated Uncertainties for 8 Million Galaxies in the Hyper Suprime-Cam Wide Survey: Data

 As outlined later in \S \ref{sec:sim_training}, we perform \gampen{}'s initial round of training on mock galaxy image cutouts, simulated to match HSC observations in the appropriate band.
 To generate mock images, we used GalSim \citep{Rowe2015GalSim:Toolkit}, the modular galaxy image simulation toolkit.
 GalSim has been extensively tested and shown to yield very accurate rendered images of galaxies.
 We simulated 150,000 galaxies in each redshift bin, with a mixture of both single and double-component galaxies, in order to have a diverse training sample.
 To be exact, $75\%$ of the simulated galaxies consisted of both bulge and disk components, while the remaining $25\%$ had either a single disk or a bulge.

 For both the bulge and disk components, we used the \sersic{} profile, and the parameters required to generate the \sersic{} profiles were drawn from uniform distributions over ranges given in Table \ref{tab:sim_para}.
 For the disk and bulge components, we allow the \sersic{} index to vary between $0.8-1.2$ and $3.5-5.0$, respectively.
 We chose to have varying \sersic{} indices as opposed to fixed values for each component in order to have a training set with diverse light profiles.
+Note that the single-component galaxies were included in the simulations to have some examples of galaxies that are purely disk-dominated (i.e., no bulge component) and some that are purely bulge-dominated (i.e., no disk component).
+Thus, the \sersic{} indices chosen for the single-component galaxies mirror the values chosen for the disk and bulge components in the double-component galaxies.

-The parameter ranges for fluxes, and half-light radii are quite expansive, such that the simulations represent most local galaxies \citep{binney_and_merrifield} at the appropriate redshift range.
-To obtain the corresponding angular sizes for simulation, we placed the sample at the appropriate redshift using Planck18 cosmology ($H_0=67.7$ km/s/Mpc, \citealp{planck18}) and the appropriate pixel scale.
+The parameter ranges for fluxes, and half-light radii are quite expansive and are representative of most galaxies at the appropriate redshift range.
+To obtain these parameter ranges, we first start with a set of parameters that represent most local galaxies \citep{binney_and_merrifield}.
+Thereafter, we redshift these parameters for each galaxy using Planck18 cosmology ($H_0=67.7$ km/s/Mpc, \citealp{planck18}) and the appropriate pixel scale.

 To make the two-dimensional light profiles generated by GalSim realistic, we convolved these with representative point-spread functions (PSFs) downloaded from the HSC survey.
 We also added realistic noise using one-thousand $2\arcsec\times2\arcsec$ ``sky objects" from the HSC PDR2 Wide field.
 Sky objects are empty regions identified by the HSC pipeline that are outside object footprints and are recommended for being used in blank-sky measurements.
 For PSF convolution and noise addition, we follow the procedure detailed in \citet{gampen_software_paper} and refer the interested reader to that work for more details.
 Figure \ref{fig:sim_process} shows a randomly chosen simulated light profile and the corresponding image cutout generated after PSF convolution and noise addition.
 All the simulated galaxy images in each redshift bin were chosen to have cutout sizes equal to their real data counterparts, as outlined in \S \ref{sec:hsc_data}.